mikelangley/btcjs-test/README.md

 ## A Quick demo of BitcoinJS with React by Mike Langley

+Generates a random Bitcoin Address and Private Key using bitcoinjs-lib.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>